-Task: Threat and error management
+Task: Threat and error management Objective: To ensure that the candidate;

 (a) Exhibits competent threat and error management techniques during the demonstration.

 - (a) Assess the candidate's threat and error management techniques through observation of situational awareness, decision making and human factors considerations. - (b) Simulate operational and/or systems failures (as appropriate) to assess the candidate's threat and error management. - (c) Orally question (as required) the candidate's decision making process to assess threat and error management.